CrisisFACTS

 System Output

-Your system should produce one summary for each request using only the content provided for that event and only between the starting and ending timestamps.
+Your system should produce one summary for each event-day request using the content provided for that event-day and posted between the event-day starting and ending timestamps.

 This task differs from traditional summarization in that you should not simply produce a block of text of a set length.
-Instead, this track’s “summaries” are comprised of the facts describing the target disaster’s evolution.
-As such, your summaries consist of an itemised list of ‘facts’ that match one or more of the user information needs.
+Instead, this track’s daily “summaries” contain sets of facts describing the target disaster’s evolution.
+Your summaries should contain ‘facts’ that match one or more of the queries outlined in User Profiles.

-We will use these top-k “most important” facts from a given event-day pair as the summary for that event’s day.
+For evaluation, CrisisFACTS organizers will use the top-k “most important” facts from a given event-day pair as the summary for that event-day.

 Each fact should contain the following: